The key players and 'careful' diplomacy behind Assange's release and return

+Julian Assange's return to Australia marks the culmination of a dramatic shift in Australia's position on the controversial WikiLeaks founder.

-Prime Minister Anthony Albanese says Wikileaks founder Julian Assange's return to Australia is "the product of careful, patient and determined" diplomacy by his government.
+After 12 years of advocacy by his supporters, Prime Minister Anthony Albanese described the freeing of Mr Assange as "the product of careful, patient and determined" diplomacy by his government.

 "This is what standing up for Australians around the world looks like.
 It means getting the job done, getting results and getting outcomes.
 Having the determination to stay the course," Mr Albanese said.

-"Regardless of your views about his activities - and they will be varied - Mr Assange's case has dragged on for too long [and] there was nothing to be gained by his continued incarceration.
-I am pleased that he is on his way home to Australia to reunited with his family here."
+For years, calls for the Australian government to intervene in Mr Assange's case fell on deaf ears.

-The Prime Minister said he had personally advocated for Mr Assange's freedom, using "all appropriate channels" and was "very proud" to have secured Mr Assange's freedom.
+Mr Albanese, who personally advocated for Mr Assange's freedom, told the Parliament on Wednesday he was "very proud" to have secured Mr Assange's release.

-"Over the two years since we took office, my government has engaged and advocated - including at leader level - to resolve this," Mr Albanese said.
+"Over the two years since we took office, my government has engaged and advocated - including at leader level - to resolve this.

+"Regardless of your views about his activities - and they will be varied - Mr Assange's case has dragged on for too long [and] there was nothing to be gained by his continued incarceration."

+Mr Assange entered a plea deal with the US Department of Justice at hearing on the Pacific island Saipan on Wednesday, with US ambassador Kevin Rudd by his side, after seven years holed up in London's Ecuadorian embassy and five years in Belmarsh Prison in the UK.

-He confirmed that US ambassador Kevin Rudd and United Kingdom high commissioner Stephen Smith are on board Mr Assange's charter flight to Canberra, due to land at 7.45pm.
+Mr Rudd and United Kingdom high commissioner Stephen Smith were due to land in Canberra on board Mr Assange's charter flight on Wednesday evening.

-"I thank them for their work, and others, at the respective embassy and high commission, for helping us reach this conclusion," he said.
+"I thank them for their work, and others, at the respective embassy and high commission, for helping us reach this conclusion," Mr Albanese said.

 "This work has been complex and it has been considered."